A discrete approach to Rough Parabolic Equations: Interpretation of the equation

-\begin{proposition} Let $x$ a $m$-dimensional regular process, $\xrgh^\bt$ its Lévy area, understood in the Lebesgue sense.
-We suppose that Assumptions (A1) and (F)$_1$ are satisfied.
-Then, for all $\eta \in (0,1)$ and $\psi \in \cb_{\eta,p}$, the (classical) solution of Equation (\ref{equa-gene}) is also solution in $\cb_{\eta,p}$ in the sense of Definition \ref{defi-solu}. \end{proposition}
+\begin{proposition} Suppose that $x$ is a $m$-dimensional differentiable path, and let $\xrgh^\bt$ be its Lévy area, understood in the Lebesgue sense.
+We suppose that Assumptions (A1) and (F)$_1$ are both satisfied.
+Then, for all $\eta \in (0,1)$ and $\psi \in \cb_{\eta,p}$, the (ordinary) solution of Equation (\ref{equa-gene}) is also a solution in $\cb_{\eta,p}$ in the sense of Definition \ref{defi-solu}. \end{proposition}